-Close to Bicester Shopping Village and a Tesco supermarket with its own filling station, is this large service area.
+Close to the Bicester Village shopping centre and a Tesco supermarket with its own filling station is this large service area.

 Trivia and History

 Bicester opened as a Happy Eater in the 1980s.
 As a popular site, it was one of the first to be converted to a Little Chef.
 Granada added a Burger King and a Coffee Tempo! soon followed, although that later became Little Chef Express.